oyegunmen/JanFlight/docs/README.md

     User --> Code
     Code --> D(Stable Drone)
 ```

-Production-grade open-source autopilot are highly capable, but their codebases are massive, deeply nested, and structurally abstract.
-For hobbyist like me, attempting to understand the fundamental mechanics of flight stabilization, these can easily turn into nightmare.
-The actual **"magic"** of how a vehicle stabilizes is obscured by software complexity, making lower-level learning, custom configuration, or rapid prototyping incredibly difficult.
+Production-grade open source autopilots are highly capable, but their massive, complex codebase hides the core physics & Maths of flight stabilization.

+For hobbyists, this software complexity makes it incredibly difficult to learn the basics, make custom tweaks, or quickly prototype ideas.

 ## Why?
+There exists production grade autopilots, then why [re-invent the wheel](https://programmerhumor.io/memes/reinventing-the-wheel)?

 * To understand exactly what mathematical magic happens inside that silicon chip.
+* It **looks cool** to fly a aircraft powered by your own flight controller.
 * It's fun building your own flight controller.
-* It **looks cool** to fly a aircraft powered by your own flight controller.

 ## Example